Hello World

 Animation

-We'll use the NavigationMotion component to animate the scenes as they come and go.
-Each scene can exist in one of three stages - unmounted, mounted or crumb.
-At the start, the 'home' scene is mounted and the 'world' scene is unmounted.
-When we click the 'home' Hyperlink the 'home' scene becomes a crumb (in the breadcrumb trail) and the 'world' scene is mounted.
+We'll use the NavigationStack component to animate the scenes as they come and go.
+Each scene can exist in one of three stages - unmounted, current or crumb.
+At the start, the 'home' scene is current and the 'world' scene is unmounted.
+When we click the 'home' Hyperlink the 'home' scene becomes a crumb (in the breadcrumb trail) and the 'world' scene is current.

 Breadcrumbs